 I guess that every database designer has its own rules when designing and developing agains databases, not only me!

-I hope this content will be useful for you, and if you can, contribute to maintain this blog!
+I hope this databases concepts will be useful for you, and if you can, contribute to maintain this blog!
 Happy coding!